spawnmarvel/learning-docker/1-getting-started-guide/README.md

 ## Part 6 Use bind mounts

-Note: moved /var/lib/docker to E, so make the volume again for the todo-app
+Note: moved /var/lib/docker to E, so make the volume again for the todo-app.

 In part 5, you used a volume mount to persist the data in your database.
 A volume mount is a great choice when you need somewhere persistent to store your application data.